fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 -   `smtp_secure` (optional): boolean
     -   Whether to use a secure connection when sending emails.
 Use this if you're using port 465.
     -   Default: `false`
--   `no_reply`: string
+-   `no_reply` (optional): string
     -   Example: `no-reply@example.com`
     -   The address to send emails from.
-This can be any email address, but it is recommended to use a no-reply address.
+This can be any email address.
+Most often this will be the same as the `smtp_user`.

 ### `users`